Gardner Museum Heist —Blog

 Kurkjian continued: "The heist took place on March 18, 1990, 12 weeks before Ramsay was arrested.
 There is no specific evidence that I know of him that ties him to it yet but as the individual says Ramsay and a roommate at Northeastern lived in the area in the early 1980s, went to high school with a fellow named [Name deleted], whose father was a local Boston bookie who might have rubbed elbows with those whose names have been tied to the case."
 Attorney Kurkjian says there is no specific evidence that he knows of that ties Ramsay to it.
 But, at that time, there was no specific evidence, in the public domain at least, linking anyone to the Gardner heist, except for Rick Abath, the guard who was the only person recorded by the security system entering the Blue Room on the night of the Gardner heist, where Manet's Chez Tortoni was stolen.

 Kurkjian seems to embrace the FBI's lack of enthusiasm for solving the whodunit aspect of the case.
-A couple of years later in October of 2016, for example, Kurkjian said on WERS that Abath's "involvement, has never ever been, at all been, his involvement with the bad guys has ever been proven."
+A couple of years later in October of 2016, for example, Kurkjian said on WERS that Abath's "involvement with the bad guys has never been proven."

 While it has never been proven Abath was involved, there is evidence pointing to his involvement.
 As Geoff Kelly said in 2015 on CBS Good Morning: "Someone went into the Blue Room that night, and the only one that went in that room that night was the security guard, according to the motion sensor printouts."